ivychen/goodviews/README.md

         - View Talent that STARS_IN Movies
     - Theaters:
         - Theaters ISA Reviewable, you can view reviews of theaters
+        - Theaters SHOW Movies at TimeSlots
+        - Users can browse the selection of Showings of Movies for each Theater
     - Collections:
 4. Features Not Implemented:
     - Nothing!